travel germany

 The Rathaus, also on the Markt, is a good example of a medieval hall.
 It's worth a visit inside to see the beautiful starry blue ceiling and Gothic frescos on the walls.

 The Kaiserpfalz is the royal palace down Hohenweg street from the Markt.
-This was where German Emperors held court for several centuries during the middle ages.
+This building was built in the eleventh century by Heinrich III, and was where the German Emperors held court for several centuries during the middle ages.

 A small building across the lawn from the palace houses the bronze throne used by the emperors of the first "Reich" and much later by Kaiser Wilhelm of the second one.